Home is where the heart is… but is Heartland the best fit for your business?

 In 2008, a hacker infiltrated Heartland’s networks, stealing the data from over 130 million credit cards.
 It wasn’t a great moment for Heartland… but the company proved that what doesn’t kill you does indeed make you stronger.
 And these days, Heartland has in place some of the finest data security controls in the industry.

-All your customer’s cardholder data is encrypted as soon as they make the payment, and is sent directly to Heartland’s servers.
+All of your customer’s cardholder data is encrypted as soon as they make the payment, and is sent directly to Heartland’s servers.
 That leaves no information hanging around on your device, helping you remain fully compliant with credit card processing rules and regulations.

 ✔ Excellent customer support